ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-24-supersize.md

 date:   2015-07-24
 permalink:
 author:
 abstract: Do not let scaled agile be your scaled snake oil.
 Agile is about culture and cultural change.
 Scaling agile means essentially, to scale cultural change.
-This is an incredible difficult thing to do.
-Peter Drucker coined the phrase "culture eats strategy for breakfast".
-You better prepare for the long run.
 ---
 We have to scale agile when more than one team is required to get a thing delivered.
 Each team not more than 10 members.
 There will be adjacent topics which belong to an agile organization, but when we focus just on delivery, that´s it: multiple teams working on one thing.